ethereum/ethereum-org/views/content/ether.md

 #### GPU MINING Using the command line

-If you are serious about mining on the live ethereum network and getting real ether rewards, then you should use a dedicated computer with very powerful graphic cards in order to run the network.
+If you are serious about mining on the live ethereum network and getting real ether rewards, then you should use a dedicated computer with very powerful graphics cards in order to run the network.

 **Instructions for Eth:**